Aliases for CD8B Gene

 GeneCards Summary for CD8B Gene

 CD8B (CD8b Molecule) is a Protein Coding gene.
-Diseases associated with CD8B include mucinous stomach adenocarcinoma.
+Diseases associated with CD8B include Mucinous Stomach Adenocarcinoma.
 Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Nef-mediates down modulation of cell surface receptors by recruiting them to clathrin adapters.
 GO annotations related to this gene include coreceptor activity and MHC class I protein binding.
 An important paralog of this gene is CD8B2.

 UniProtKB/Swiss-Prot Summary for CD8B Gene